 MENTAL HEALTH TREATMENT · DUAL DIAGNOSIS · SPECIALIZED PROGRAMS

 What is schizophrenia?

 Schizophrenia is a severe mental health disorder that significantly impacts how you feel, think, and behave.
 People with this mental health disorder have an altered view of reality and may experience hallucinations, delusions, and disturbances in thinking that are disabling.

-Schizophrenia is a lifelong mental health condition that requires ongoing management.
+It is a lifelong mental health condition that requires ongoing management.
 Getting treatment early may prevent complications and improve long-term outcomes.

 Symptoms of schizophrenia most often appear between the ages of 16-30.
 The symptoms fall into three categories: